Find Cheap 20-Year-Old Auto Insurance Quotes

 However, at a certain point, you may be purchasing too much coverage, and you could save on your premiums by lowering your limits.
 If you're paying hundreds of dollars more for comprehensive and collision coverage, but your car isn't worth much more than a few thousand dollars, you may end up paying more money to protect your car than it's actually worth.

 We collected quotes in nine of the most populous states in the country and across thousands of ZIP codes.
 For our sample driver, we used 20-year-old men and women driving a 2015 Honda Civic EX.
 All factors affecting rates, except those discussed in this study, were kept consistent to make a fair comparison.

 Coverage levels in the full-coverage policy were the following:

 |Property damage||$25,000 per accident|

 |Uninsured/underinsured motorist bodily injury||$50,000 per person/ $100,000 per accident|

 |Personal injury protection||Min. when required by state|

-Twenty-three insurance companies were included in the analysis, though insurer rates were only included in our list of average prices and recommendations if their policies were available in at least three of the 10 states.
+We included 29 insurers in this analysis, and insurer rates were only included in our list of average prices and recommendations if their policies were available in at least three of the nine states.